Smoking On A Gas Grill Tutorial

 Don't Forget To Take Your Time and Have Fun.
 It's Just Food!

-There are uncountable recipes and tricks out there, and there are more tools than you can shake a pair of tongs at.
+There are uncountable recipes and tricks out there for using gas smokers, and there are more tools than you can shake a pair of tongs at.
 But if you have a little time, a little skill, and a little investment, you can get great, smoky barbecue results on your backyard gas grill.